-(Amendment No. \\\)
+(Amendment No. )

-Filed by the Registrant ⊠ Filed by a Party other than the Registrant □ Chec k the ap propriate box: Prelin ninary Proxy Statem ent the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin itive Proxy Statemer nt Defin itive Additional Mat erials Solici ting Material Pursua nt to §240.14a-12 Union Bankshares Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of F Filing Fee (Check the e appropriate box): X No fe e required.
-Fee co omputed on table bel low per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which the transaction applies: (2) Aggregate number of securities to which the transaction applies: (3) Per unit price or ot and state how it wa her underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated as determined): (4) Proposed maximum n aggregate value of the transaction: (5) Total fee paid: Fee pa aid previously with p oreliminary materials.
-Check previo k box if any part of the bus filing by registra he fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the tion statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

-(4) Date Filed:
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant□ Chec k the ap ppropriate box: Prelin minary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin nitive Proxy Statement Defin nitive Additional Materials Solic iting Material Pursuant to § 240.14a-12 UNION BANKSHARES CORPORATION (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the appropriate box): X No fe pe required.
+Fee c computed on table below per Exchange Act Rules 14a-6(i) (1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined.): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials.
+Chec k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the ous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: